-One CE unit = One contact hour (60 minutes) of instruction from a conference, workshop or in service experience.
+One CE unit = One contact hour (60 minutes) of instruction from a conference, workshop or in-service experience.
 Some other common terms for CE units are continuing education, CEU, and professional development hours.
-Your 14 Continuing Education hours may be earned in any of the IBCCES-approved.
+Your 14 Continuing Education hours may be earned in any of the IBCCES-approved programs.

 Already Have Training?

-Both the Certified Autism Specialist Credential and the Autism Certificate require 14 CE hours within the last two years.
-These hours must directly relate to autism and could be earned by attending national conferences, taking university courses or online courses.
-If you have already completed 14 CE hours in the last 2 years, apply now to earn your Certified Autism Specialist Credential or Autism Certificate.
+Each IBCCES certification requires a specific number of hours within the last two years.
+These hours must directly relate to the certification the professional is applying for, whether they are autism or cognitive disorder-focused.
+Hours can be earned by attending national conferences, taking university/professional courses or online courses.
+If you have already completed hours toward your certification in the last 2 years, apply now.

 Acceptable Continuing Education

 All CE hours obtained must fall within the CE guidelines established by IBCCES.
 14 CE hours must be obtained within the last two years (previous 24 months).
 One CE hour is defined as one clock hour (60 minutes) as a direct learner.

 |College or University coursework||Official transcript with course name and syllabus showing content within the areas of autism competency|

 |CE hours issued by an approved continuing education provider||Certificate or official letter from provider.
 Must state your name, title, date, presenter, and hours earned.|